Thursday, December 6, 2018

 Saturday, December 1, 2018

-A day later, when he tried to play his church organ, he discovered that mice had chewed through the bellows that were used to supply the instrument with wind.
-Although he tried to fix them, the music was stilled.
-Water from a nearby river had also flooded parts of the church and damaged organ parts, making them icy.
+Now, a day later, when he tried to play his church organ, he discovered chewed holes in the bellows.
+When he sat down to practice for Christmas Eve service, a distorted sound came from the instrument.
+At closer look behind the organ, it seemed like mice had chewed through the bellows that were used to supply the instrument with wind.
+Although he tried to fix the bellows, the music was stilled.
+He also noticed that water from the nearby Salzach River had flooded the church behind the organ, damaged its parts, and made them icy.

-As he made his way into his office, he considered the sickly baby he had met just yesterday.
-He stuck his pen in the ink jar on his desk and scribbled a batch of lyrics onto a crumpled piece of paper.
+As he made his way back into his office, he considered the sickly baby he had met just yesterday.
+He dipped his pen in the ink jar on his desk and scribbled a batch of lyrics onto a crumpled piece of paper.
+The words rang true in his heart, but he wasn’t sure that anyone else would find them especially original.
+He recounted the Christmas story from the Bible with rhyme, and he thought the words would sing well.

 The lyric read: